 Hanuabada means “great village” in the Motu language.
 The Motu are, together with the Koitabu tribe, the original native people of the Port Moresby area.

-Hanuabada Stilt Village – The Motu and the Hiri Trade
+Hanuabada Stilt Village – The Hiri Trade

 The Motu were known as a sea-going people.
 They lived along the south coast of the main island of New Guinea.
 And were renowned for their annual hiri trading expeditions to distant parts of the Gulf of Papua.